namhyung/uftrace/README.md

   execution timing of the program) and records nanosecond-exact timestamps (using perf_event and systemtap SDT)

-With the recorded data, it:
+With the recorded data, uftrace can:
-- Can show colored and nested function call graphs.
+- Show colored and nested function call graphs.
-- Can show arguments and return values symbolically using libc function prototypes and DWARF debug information.
+- Show arguments and return values symbolically using libc function prototypes and DWARF debug information.
-- Can apply filters to minimize the amount of trace data in both record and replay time.
+- Apply filters to minimize the amount of trace data in both record and replay time.
-- Can extract metadata from traces. (e.g. system information on which the trace was taken)
+- Extract metadata from traces. (e.g. system information on which the trace was taken)
-- Can generate symbol tables and memory maps of the traced program and library functions.
+- Generate symbol tables and memory maps of the traced program and library functions.
-- When the execution of multiple programs was recorded, it can generate a task relationship tree (parent and children) from the trace.
+- Generate task relationship trees (parent and children) of nested programs in traces.

 It supports many commands and filters such as filtering by function call duration for analysis of program execution and performance.